devlinjunker/template.webpack.fend/README.md

-# Basic Webpack App
+# Template Webpack FEND App

-Example Browser application using webpack build.
+Template and Example using Webpack to build a FEND Browser App (with HTML/CSS/JS and Image files).

 **Demo:**
  - Simple web interface for storing values in the Browser Local Storage.